-Can the proceeds of the plan that are taxed as a capital receipt be classified as distributable profits?
+Can the proceeds of the plan that is taxed as a capital receipt be classified as distributable profits?

-Although a life plan (including critical illness cover) and its proceeds are normally regarded as a capital asset, general opinion is that the proceeds could be treated as distributable profits although it will be essential that the company seeks appropriate professional advice at the relevant time on this matter.
+Although a life plan (and its proceeds) is normally regarded as a capital asset, general opinion is that the proceeds could be treated as distributable profits although it will be essential that the company seeks appropriate professional advice at the relevant time on this matter.

-However, even if the plan proceeds do not fall within the definition of distributable profits then a private company could still resort to capital to buy back the shares although as stated earlier, this would involve satisfaction of more formalities.
+However, even if the plan proceeds do not fall within the definition of distributable profits then a private company could still resort to capital to buy back the shares although, as stated earlier, this would involve satisfaction of more formalities.

-What happens if the shareholder dies?
+What happens if the shareholder suffers a critical illness?